Tiwari666/KNN/README.md

-# Different steps of K-NN for classifying a new data point:
+# Different steps of KNN for classifying a new data point:

-Step 1: Select the value of K neighbors(say k=4)
+Step 1: Importing the modules

-Step 2: Find the K (4) nearest data point for our new data point based on euclidean distance, Manhattan distance.
+Step 2: Importing Dataset

-Step 3: Among these K data points count the data points in each category
+Step 3:  Visualize the Dataset

-Step 4: Assign the new data point to the category that has the most neighbors of the new datapoint.
+Step 4: Splitting Data into Training and Testing Datasets

+step 5: 5.
+KNN Classifier Implementation

+step 6: Predictions for the KNN Classifiers

+step 7: Predict Accuracy for all k values

+step 8: Visualize Predictions

 # Note on KNN: